 Are chocolate chips gluten-free?
 The short answer is yes!
 But read on for more if you’re very sensitive to gluten.
 I gathered information directly from product packages and websites at the time of writing in January 2022.
 But things can always change, so it’s extremely important to check your labels.

-While some labels are very clear on the ingredient list and tell you that they contain wheat, barley, or rye – others are more obscure and simply list “flavorings” or other sneaky ingredients that aren’t clearly labeled as to whether or not they contain gluten.
+While some labels are very clear on the ingredient list and tell you that they contain wheat, barley, or rye – others are more obscure and simply list “flavorings” or other sneaky ingredients that are not clearly labeled as to whether or not they contain gluten.

 Many products make it very simple and list that they’re gluten-free.
 These products make it very easy to choose your chocolate chips.